Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/01a-setting-up-cognitive.md

 ![Manage keys](./Img/156.png)

-With the Azure account created, and the Cognitive Service set up, we can now [install Visual Studio Code](./02-installing-tools.md), the tool we will use to implement the Azure Functions application handling the images.
+With the Cognitive Service set up, we can now [install Visual Studio Code](./02-installing-tools.md), the tool we will use to implement the Azure Functions application handling the images.